-The Therapeutic Radiographers, who are the specialists that deliver the radiotherapy treatment each day, will help your child lie in the same position as they were for their CT planning scan.
-This will included wearing the mask if it is required.
-Treatment may be given on a linear accelerator or a TomoTherapy machine, both are radiotherapy machines which deliver photon treatment.
+Radiotherapy treatment will be delivered by a TomoTherapy machine.
+The therapeutic radiographers, who are the specialists who deliver the treatment every day, will help your child in the same position as they were for their CT planning scan.
+This will include wearing the mask.

-There are lasers to help the radiographers align your child into the correct position.
+There are lasers to help the radiographers align your child into the correct position, using their tattoos.
 The radiographers then perform their checks of the treatment plan.
 Once the radiographers are happy that your child is in exactly the right position they will leave the room to switch on the machine.
 The radiographers will ask you to have a seat in the waiting area whilst your child receives treatment.

 The radiographers watch your child from outside the room on CCTV screens.
 The machine will make a buzzing noise whilst it is working and the radiographers might need to go into the room to make adjustments before they start treatment.
 The radiographers will tell your child each time they are leaving the room.

 The treatment can take several minutes.
 However, getting your child into the right position and performing all the necessary positional and safety checks can take considerably longer.

 Once treatment is finished for the day then you are all free to go home.

 The doctor will normally review your child once a week at the Queen Elizabeth Hospital whilst they are having treatment.